treyhunner/treyhunner.github.com/source/_posts/2016-02-15-how-to-merge-dictionaries-in-python.markdown

 **Note**: For those of you particularly concerned with performance, I also measured the [performance of these different dictionary merging methods][performance].

+If you're interested in deep-merging this dictionary (merging a dictionary of dictionaries for example), check out [this deep merging technique][deep merge] from Mahmoud Hashemi.

 <br>I teach Python for a living.
 If you like my teaching style and your team is interested in **[Python training][]**, please [contact me][]!

 [kwargs hack]: http://stackoverflow.com/a/39858/98187